A MESSAGE FOR OUR VPG FAMILIES ON COVID-19:

 Before Your Next Visit

 Please call the office to schedule a visit to Virginia Pediatric Group.
+Face masks are mandatory upon entering our offices.
 PLEASE DO NOT ENTER OUR OFFICES WITHOUT CALLING IN ADVANCE.
 You will be able to speak to our triage nurses to discuss whether you should come into the clinic.

 COVID-19 usually causes mild illness in children.
 The most common symptoms are fever or cough.
 Many children have no symptoms at all.
 Like all viruses, there is no treatment that our group (or emergency rooms/urgent care clinics) can provide to speed recovery.
 Even if you think your child may have COVID 19, you probably WILL NOT need to visit our office.
 However, we are able to assess and advise you on COVID-19 type symptoms through Telemedicine visits.